michwqy/IBC-TLA/README.md

 ## IBC-TLA+
-This is the public code of paper *Formal Analysis of IBC Protocol* of ICNP 2023.
 This document mainly introduces the overall framework of the code and explains and reports of the identified problems.
 At the beginning of our research, the latest commitment was [ref](https://github.com/cosmos/ibc/commit/35354566c37ad70c3606c15bc3c937f0e115ad66), and subsequent commitments were not considered.
 ### ICS03
 #### Chain
 ##### Description